py-sdl/py-sdl2/doc/modules/sdl2ext_ebs.rst

 Working with component-based entities
 =====================================
-:mod:`sdl2.ext` supports a component oriented pattern to separate object instances, carried data and processing logic within applications or games.
-It uses an entity based approach, in which object instances are unique identifiers, while their data is managed within components, which are separately stored.
+:mod:`sdl2.ext` supports a component oriented programming pattern to separate object instances, carried data and processing logic within applications or games.
+It uses an entity based approach, in which object instances are unique identifiers, while their data is managed within components, which are stored separately.
 For each individual component type a processing system will take care of all necessary updates on running the application.

 Component-based patterns